Accuracy of Mammograms

 Overall, the sensitivity of mammography is about 87 percent .
-This means mammography correctly identifies about 87 percent of women who truly have breast cancer.
+This means mammography correctly identifies about 87 percent of women who have breast cancer.

 Learn more about sensitivity.

 False positive results

 One downside of missing so few cancers is false positive results (when a screening mammogram shows an abnormal finding that could be cancer when in fact, there’s no cancer in the breast).

-The more mammograms a woman has, the more likely it is she will have a false positive result that needs follow-up tests.
+The more mammograms a woman has, the more likely she will have a false positive result that needs follow-up tests.

 The chance of a false positive result is higher among younger women and women with dense breasts .
 (Most women younger than 50 have dense breasts, so there’s overlap among these groups.)

 If you’re called back to check an abnormal finding on your mammogram, it’s normal to be worried or concerned.
 However, false positive results are common.
 Most women who are called back don’t have breast cancer .

 Menopausal hormone therapy and mammography

 What is menopausal hormone therapy (MHT)?

 Some women take menopausal hormone therapy (MHT) pills to relieve menopausal symptoms, such as hot flashes.
 MHT is also called postmenopausal hormone therapy or hormone replacement therapy (HRT).

 Learn more about MHT and breast cancer risk.

 How does MHT use affect mammogram findings?

 The main types of MHT pills are estrogen plus progestin and estrogen alone.